openstack/ceilometer/doc/source/contributing/plugins.rst

 will automatically activate all plugins of a given class.
 For example, the compute agent will load all plugins of class ``ceilometer.poll.compute``.
-This will load, among others, the :class:`ceilometer.compute.libvirt.CPUPollster`, which is defined in the file ``ceilometer/compute/libvirt.py`` as well as the :class:`ceilometer.compute.notifications.InstanceNotifications` plugin which is defined in the file ``ceilometer/compute/notifications.py``
+This will load, among others, the :class:`ceilometer.compute.pollsters.CPUPollster`, which is defined in the file ``ceilometer/compute/pollsters.py`` as well as the :class:`ceilometer.compute.notifications.InstanceNotifications` plugin which is defined in the file ``ceilometer/compute/notifications.py``